Here’s an interesting question from a reader named Jeff:

 Personal Capital also offers a free Retirement Planner.
 This tool will show you if you are on track to retire on your terms.

 If you only have a 401(k), you may also want to consider blooom.
 It’s the only dedicated robo-advisor for 401(k) accounts.
-With Blooom, you can get a free analysis of your retirement plan and for $10 a month, blooom will manage your 401(k).
-This includes finding and minimizing hidden fees, regularly adjusting your portfolio, expert financial help from blooom advisors and suspicious activity alerts to protect your account. blooom can work with any employer sponsored retirement plan and is currently the only robo-advisor available that specifically manages 401(k) accounts.
+With Blooom, you can get a free analysis of your retirement plan and for $120 per year, blooom will manage your 401(k).
+This includes finding and minimizing hidden fees, regularly adjusting your portfolio, expert financial help from blooom advisors and suspicious activity alerts to protect your account. blooom can work with any employer-sponsored retirement plan and is currently the only robo-advisor available that specifically manages 401(k) accounts.

 Related: Blooom Review